ThingLabsIo/ThingLabsIo.github.io/_includes/edison/define-blinky.md

     });
     {% endhighlight %}

-In this code you define three variables that you will be working with:
+In this code you define four (4) variables that you will be working with:

 * `five` - represents the Johnny-Five framework capabilities, which provide a type of object model for working with boards like Arduino and Edison.
 * `Edison` - a variable that represents the edison-io plugin for Johnny-Five.